coder-1304/Apache-Solr-doc/Notes/4- Overview.md

 - Then you have to enter name of your collection.
 Enter a name for your collection and press enter
 - Then it will ask how many shards you want to create.
 Go with default [2] and press enter
 - Then it will ask how many replicas you want to create.
 Again go with default.
+- Then for configuration":

+    **Choosing a Configset for Your Solr Collection** When setting up a Solr collection, you'll need to decide on the appropriate configset to use.
+Solr provides two main options:

+    **Default Configset**: The `_default` configset is a minimalist starting point, offering essential configuration files to begin your Solr collection.
+It's suitable for users who prefer to       build their configurations from scratch or have specific customization needs beyond the provided templates.

+    **Specialized Configsets**: Solr also offers specialized configsets tailored to specific scenarios or sample datasets.
+For example, the `sample_techproducts_configs` configset is optimized for use with the "techproducts" dataset, providing preconfigured settings and schema definitions aligned with this dataset's requirements.

-- Then for configuration go with default and press enter
+     Go with default and press enter

-This will start you Solr in SolrCloud Mode.
+This will start your Solr in SolrCloud Mode.
 Go to - http://localhost:8983/solr to open admin page.

 ### Creating a new collection and indexing data